springernature/frontend-playbook/technologies/javascript.md

 );
 ```

-Q: `xo` is complaining about undefined variables in my JavaScript unit test code.
+Q: `XO` is complaining about undefined variables in my JavaScript unit test code.

-A: `xo` supports many [popular environment global variables](http://eslint.org/docs/user-guide/configuring#specifying-environments).
-Specify a environment of your choice to add the necessary global variables.
-Combine this with [Config Overrides](https://github.com/sindresorhus/xo#config-overrides) to ensure you don't apply one or many environments to your entire codebase.
+A: `XO` supports many [popular environment global variables](http://eslint.org/docs/user-guide/configuring#specifying-environments).
+Specify an environment of your choice to add the necessary global variables.
+Combine this with [Config Overrides](https://github.com/sindresorhus/xo#config-overrides) to ensure you don't apply one or many environments to your entire codebase accidentally.

 ### Indentation